 While studying past trends is useful, DWD also produces projections of industry and occupation employment into the future.
-The state is composed of 11 Workforce Development Areas (WDAs), and projections are updated every two years.
-Green Lake County is part of the Fox Valley WDA, which includes six counties in northeast Wisconsin.
+The state is split into 11 Workforce Development Areas (WDAs) and projections are updated every two years.
+Waushara County is part of the Fox Valley WDA, which includes six counties in northeast Wisconsin.
 DWD's projections methodology accounts for retirements, career changes, and changing demand.

-Regional employment is expected to grow by 5.6%, or 11,301 jobs from 2020 to 2030.
+Regional employment is expected to grow by 5.6% or over 11,000 jobs from 2020 to 2030.
 Statewide employment is projected to grow at a slightly faster rate during the same timeframe (6.3%).
-Growth is projected to be stronger in service industries than goods industries, due to a projected rebound in the leisure and hospitality industry.
+Growth is projected to be stronger in service industries than product industries, to a projected rebound in leisure and hospitality.
 Note that these projections only forecast levels of filled positions rather than potential demand, which further illustrates the issues associated with an aging population.
 Job growth is expected to continue, despite declines in labor force growth.
 Employers find it difficult to replace workers even if overall employment in the industry declines.
 Businesses already face difficulty replacing retirees' positions, and this difficulty will expand to filling new openings, too.
 This could constrain job growth by limiting expansion.
 Although solutions will be different for each business, they will likely include a combination of talent pipeline development, increased focus on talent attraction and retention, engagement of under-utilized populations, increased automation, and retention of retirees in non-conventional work arrangements.